esharkeyAxway/axway-open-docs/content/en/docs/apim_relnotes/20210830_apimgr_relnotes.md

 ### Elastic-Stack Logging is available for API Gateway

-The Elastic-Stack (Elasticsearch, Logstash, and Kibana) solution is now production-ready for you to integrate with your API Gateway.
+The Elastic-Stack (Elasticsearch, Logstash, and Kibana) solution, version 3.2.0, is now production-ready for you to integrate with your API Gateway.
 For more information see, [Configure Elastic-Stack Logging](/docs/apim_administration/apigtw_admin/logging/#configure-elastic-stack-logging).

 ### YAML configuration store